ProfessorManhattan/docs-npm/contributing/eslint.md

 It is important that you include the second `/* eslint-enable */` line so that ESLint does not remain disabled for the rest of the file.
 Do not do this but, for your information, you can disable ESLint for an entire file by placing `/* eslint-disable */` at the top of the file.

+**You should fix the lint error instead using `/* eslint-disable */` whenever possible.**

-Please see the [official ESLint docs](https://eslint.org/docs/2.13.1/user-guide/configuring#disabling-rules-with-inline-comments) for more details.
+For more details, see the [official ESLint docs](https://eslint.org/docs/2.13.1/user-guide/configuring#disabling-rules-with-inline-comments).